B-Mustansir/fnatic-unfold/Readme.md

 - **Predictive Analytics**: Machine learning model predicts optimal fee structures to adapt to real-time market conditions.
 - **Real-Time Market Adaptation**: AI agents continuously monitor and execute strategies based on live market data, ensuring the platform adapts to changing conditions.
 - **High Liquidity and Reduced Slippage**: Increased automation and intelligent trading strategies ensure better liquidity and lower slippage for trades.
-- **Cross-Chain Compatibility**: Leveraging Chainlink's CCIP for seamless communication across different blockchain networks, enhancing liquidity and user access.
+- **Cross-Chain Compatibility**: We used Agoric's Orchestration API to enable seamless cross-chain communication, enhancing liquidity and user access through secure and efficient asset transfers.

 ## Getting Started
 To run the Smartswap project locally, follow these steps: